 The Chinese fan has over three thousand years of history and is certainly not only something you use to beat the heat.
 Here, we will learn all you need to know about Chinese traditional fans.
 Let us start by discussing its history.

 The Chinese are well regarded as one of the first cultures who invented the fans, and archeologists have agreed that the oldest known Fan in Asia (from around the 2nd century BCE) originated in China, more exactly the Mawangdui tomb in Hunan Province.

 This ancient fan is made of woven bamboo and is believed to be used by royalty when they traveled outdoors.

-The history of the Chinese fans can be traced back to more than 3,000 years ago, more exactly at the times of the Shang Dynasty (1600 to 1046 BCE).
+The history of Chinese fans can be traced back to more than 3,000 years ago, more exactly at the times of the Shang Dynasty (1600 to 1046 BCE).

 However, this oldest type of fan is not yet handheld and used very differently.
 Named Shanhan, the “fan” was then tied to a horse carriage with the purpose of blocking the heat of the sun and also sheltering the carriage during the rain.
-So, technically the Shanhan is more alike to today’s modern umbrella than the handheld Chinese fan we all know today.
+So, technically the Shanhan is more alike today’s modern umbrella than the handheld Chinese fan we all know today.